 - Participate in the wilderness project and discover if there is a forester inside you.

 - Learn foraging and help in documenting the natural herbs.

 - Escape from the crowded towns of India, it is perfect for those who seek solitude, peace and complete isolation from humans and reconnect with nature.

 These are the things that we need help on.

 1. Clearing the forest paths & clearing bush from the stream.

 5. House maintenance.

 7. Weeding & pruning (requires using weed cutters and chain saw)

 Volunteers will share our home & be part of the family.
-Accommodation are two guest rooms which have basic comforts.
+Accommodation is shared room with basic comforts.
 If there are more than two volunteers then it will be a dorm accommodation.

 Limited internet access